pwyckoff/pwyckoff.github.io/_posts/2023-02-07-nyt-climate.md.md

 # Natural disasters

-## Coverage of disasters in NYT climate change articles
+## Coverage of disasters and climate change in NYT increasingly linked
 Finally, the rest of this project will be focused on looking at how natural disasters drive coverage of climate policy, using a dictionary for natural disasters to sort through our existing corpus of articles.